 In 2010, DWS merged with Sonnenschein Nath & Rosenthal to create SNR Denton.
 Or SNRD, as we liked to call it - like you're attempting to hack up a furrball.
-Then in the last year it gobbled up Salans and Canadian firm Fraser Milner Casgrain, and emerged as a beautiful butterfly called Dentons.
+Then in 2013 it gobbled up Salans and Canadian firm Fraser Milner Casgrain, and emerged as a beautiful butterfly called Dentons.

 There's a history of slightly incongruous mergers here, too.
 Denton Hall's 2000 merger with Wilde Sapte was always going to be a marriage of unlikely bedfellows.
 Denton Hall was a respected media outfit, whereas Wilde Sapte specialised in banking and finance.
 But in the past decade the firm has tried hard to establish itself as a serious City player.
 Rumour has it that when it opened new offices on Chancery Lane the powers that be opened up a back entrance just so they could technically say that it was a City firm.

 It's been a bit of a bumpy journey - some disasters the result of misfortune but others entirely of its own making.
 In 2003 it axed 70 staff, including 40 solicitors, and two thirds of its qualifying trainees.
 Later in the year it kissed goodbye to its European network of offices, before bidding sayonara to its Asian presence in 2004.
-Yes, it left DWS's reputation as an international firm dead in the water, but times are changing.
-In 2008 the firm opened an associate office in Kuwait.
-It’s doing a huge amount of work in Africa, and now has considerable strength in the Middle East (a Bahrain office was opened in 2010), Russia, Kazakhstan, Uzbekistan and Turkmenistan.
+Yes, it left DWS's reputation as an international firm dead in the water, but times have changed.
+In 2014 it opened in Cape Town, Casablanca, Houston and Astana in glamorous Kazakhstan.
+It’s doing a huge amount of work in Africa, and now has considerable strength in the Middle East (a Bahrain office was opened in 2010), Russia, Uzbekistan and Turkmenistan.

 Legacy Denton Wilde Sapte set about getting back on track by concentrating on its core specialist areas - energy, transport and infrastructure; financial institutions; real estate and retail; and TMT.